Getting started guide

 Your healthy eating working group can work together to develop a new policy or review your existing one.
 Once this policy is approved, communicate it to your whole service community.

-The policy should include benchmarks related to:
+The policy should include actions related to:

-- leadership and commitment
+• leadership and commitment

-- a healthy physical environment
+• a healthy physical environment

-- a healthy culture
+• a healthy culture

-- supported staff and educators
+• supported staff and educators

-- families and community partnerships.
+• families and community partnerships

 Having a healthy eating policy is also a requirement of The National Quality Standard.